Kellogg: 1Q Earnings Snapshot

 Kellogg Co.
-(K) on Thursday reported first-quarter net income of $444 million.
+(K) on Thursday reported first-quarter earnings of $282 million.

+The Battle Creek, Michigan-based company said it had profit of 82 cents per share.
+Earnings, adjusted for non-recurring costs and restructuring costs, came to $1.01 per share.

 Continue Reading Below

-On a per-share basis, the Battle Creek, Michigan-based company said it had profit of $1.27.
-Earnings, adjusted for non-recurring gains, were $1.19 per share.

-The results exceeded Wall Street expectations.
-The average estimate of nine analysts surveyed by Zacks Investment Research was for earnings of $1.07 per share.
+The results topped Wall Street expectations.
+The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of 95 cents per share.

-The maker of Frosted Flakes, Pop Tarts and Eggo waffles posted revenue of $3.4 billion in the period, also exceeding Street forecasts.
-Five analysts surveyed by Zacks expected $3.31 billion.
+The maker of Frosted Flakes, Pop Tarts and Eggo waffles posted revenue of $3.52 billion in the period, which met Street forecasts.

-Kellogg shares have fallen 17 percent since the beginning of the year, while the Standard & Poor's 500 index has declined slightly more than 1 percent.
-The stock has dropped 18 percent in the last 12 months.
+Kellogg shares have increased 4% since the beginning of the year, while the Standard & Poor's 500 index has risen 17%.
+The stock has increased 1% in the last 12 months.

 This story was generated by Automated Insights using data from Zacks Investment Research.
 Access a Zacks stock report on K at https://www.zacks.com/ap/K